 C 07 Angel

-The numbers do not make any sens for me at this moment, if anyone has a clue please inform me.
-But the capitals do.
-If we read them in reverse order, we see CLUIGIMONTIERIINVENTOR.
+The numbers do not make any sens for me at this moment, but the capitals do.
+If we read them backwards, from the Angel to the Fool, we see CLUIGIMONTIERIINVENTOR.
 The first C is an abbreviation for Canon.
 Putting the spaces where needed and expanding the C, we read Canon Luigi Montieri Inventor, the signature of Luigi Montieri who created this deck.

 The next deck I will show is a standard Tarocchino deck, created by Antonio de Maria in the early 18th Century in Bologna, this time with the four Moors present.
 Here below we see the same cards as on the Rothschild sheet from the same deck as the four Moors presented on the Introduction to the cousins of the Tarot page.
 This particular deck, is conserved in the British Museum.

 The cards date from somewhere between 1725 and 1770.
 We remark that the trumps are still not numbered.
 In fact, the Tarocchino deck was one of the last to introduce numbering.
-To complete the comparison, we will first show again the four Moors followed by the three Aces and the Knight of Swords, like we have shown for the Tarocchino deck conserved in the French National Library.
+The trump cards are identical to those on the Tarocchino deck conserved in the French National Library, presented earlier on this page.
+To complete the comparison, we will first show again the four Moors followed by the three Aces and the Knight of Swords, like we have shown for the deck conserved in the French National Library.

-Somewhere between 1760 and 1780 the Tarocchino di Bologna had two major changes.
-To facilitate game playing, the cards became double headed and the trumps from 5 (the Lovers) to 16 (the Star) were numbered in standard Arabic numerals.
-Only clones of the Mitelli decks did not adopt this change.
-One of the earliest (partly) surviving Tarocchino decks made in the 18th Century and having these double headed cards is not made in Bologna, but in Ferrara by a certain Cassini.
-On the next figure we see some of the surviving trump cards.
+Somewhere between 1760 and 1780 the Tarocchino di Bologna underwent two major changes.
+To facilitate game playing, the cards became double-headed and the trumps from 5 (the Lovers) to 16 (the Star) were numbered on the cards with standard Arabic numerals.
+Only clones of the Mitelli decks did not adopt these changes.
+One of the earliest (partly) surviving Tarocchino decks, made in the 18th Century and having these double-headed cards, were not published in Bologna, but in Ferrara by a certain Cassini.
+On the next figure are presented the surviving Cassini trumpcards.

 We clearly recognize all trumps.
-The images have been adapted to the double representation, but without any other changes with respect to the older decks.
+The images have been adapted to the double representation, but without any other changes when compared with the older decks.
 The numbers on the cards indicate the (Bologna) order.
 The lowest and highest cards are still not numbered.

-As a last historical deck we will show a Tarocchino deck from the early 19th Century.
-The deck is nearly complete, only the Ace of Coins is missing.
-Instead of the Ace of Coins there is an empty card with the tax stamp on it.
-The Page of Swords has the characters G.M. on his shield, indicating the producer of the deck.
-GM is known being cardmaker in the early 19th Century in Bologna.
-We first show the same six cards as on the Rothschild sheet followed by the same suit cards as we showed for the other Tarocchino decks.
+As a last historical deck, we will show a Tarocchino deck from the early 19th Century.
+The Page of Swords has the characters G.M. on his shield, indicating the name of the card maker.
+We first show the same six cards as on the Rothschild sheet, followed by the same suit cards as we showed for the other Tarocchino decks.

 Except for the Devil, the cards still are respecting the image composition as present on the Rothschildt sheet. the Devil is identical to the two centuries older Tarocchino deck conserved in the French National Library (BNF).
 The same can be said of the suit cards of which the same four cards are presented here as as we presented of the BNF deck, preceded by the four Moors.

+The Ace of Coins has been modified.
+Instead of the traditional Ace of Coins, we have here an empty card with the tax stamp on it.
 The images here above are two centuries old.
 And the Tarocchino did not change.
 It is still existing and played according virtually the same rules as in the 15th Century.
-It is the longest living Tarot based game.
-To finish the page about the Tarocchino here below four cards of a modern deck, still used today to play the game of Tarocchino in the region around Bologna.
+As such, the Tarocchino is the longest living game of the Tarot family.
+To finish this page, here below four cards of a modern deck, still used today to play the game of Tarocchino in the region around Bologna.
 We see the Ace of Swords, the Knight of Swords, the Devil and the Moon.
-Nothing essentiel changed since over five Centuries.
-Despite of technical changes, symbolism stayed the same and game rules stayed the same.
-Tarocchino was born well before the Tarot of Marseille and the game survived well after the game played with the Tarot of Marseille disappeared.
-Today nobody uses the Tarot of Marseille for game playing.
+Nothing essential changed since over five Centuries.
+Despite technical changes, symbolism stayed the same and game rules stayed the same.
+Tarocchino was born well before the Tarot of Marseille, and the game survived well after the game played with the Tarot of Marseille disappeared.
+Today, nobody uses the Tarot of Marseille for game playing.
 Tarocchino is still a game, with identical rules as in the late 15th Century.
 Who can do better?